fairy-rockets/fotoj-compose/README.md

 fotoj_worker   docker-php-entrypoint gosu ...
 Up      9000/tcp
 ```

+Then follow [the document](https://docs.pixelfed.org/) to have one-time setup tasks done.

-Then you can setup reverse proxy to connect it.
+Finally, you can setup reverse proxy to connect it!

 ```
 # I'm using nginx-upstream-dynamic-servers module to resolve servername dynamically.